-The following project and applicant eligibility criteria must be met prior to a congressionally directed spending request being approved:
+The following eligibility criteria must be met prior to a CDS request being approved:

 - The Community Facilities (CF) Grant program has a match requirement on a sliding scale based on population size.
-CF Grants can cover up to 75 percent of the total project costs.
-The match requirements based on population are as follows: - Maximum of 75 percent when the proposed project is located in a rural community having a population of 5,000 or fewer - Maximum of 55 percent when the proposed project is located in a rural community having a population of 12,000 or fewer - Maximum of 35 percent when the proposed project is located in a rural community having a population of 20,000 or fewer - Towns with populations over 20,000 are not eligible for this program. - The Connecticut Rural Development office must verify your area's population size from the 2020 census.
-In order to determine whether a project is eligible, please reach out to your Connecticut Rural Development office.
+CF Grants can cover up to 75% of the total project costs.
+The match requirements based on population are as follows: - o Maximum of 75% when the proposed project is located in a rural community with a population of 5,000 or fewer - o Maximum of 55% when the proposed project is located in a rural community with a population of 12,000 or fewer - o Maximum of 35% when the proposed project is located in a rural community with a population of 20,000 or fewer - o Towns with populations over 20,000 are not eligible for this program.

+- The Connecticut Rural Development office must verify your area's population size using the 2020 census.
+In order to determine whether a project is eligible, please contact your Connecticut Rural Development office.
 Contact information can be found here. - The match requirements are outlined in the CF regulation: 7 CFR 3570.63(b). - In general, CF matching funds must come from a non-federal source.
-However, there are two exceptions: (1) sometimes a Federal source will state that it can be used as a match for Federal Grants and (2) when a Federal source loses its Federal identity --- such as CDBG funds that are distributed through a Governor's office (not the CDBG entitlement funding) --- a CF project having these funds as a part of the capital stack can be a part of the applicant required contribution.

-- CDS requests will be considered outside of the CF state allocations.
-Therefore, the sole cap that will determine the maximum grant assistance is the match requirement as described above.
-The average CF CDS project size funded in FY23 was \$1,000,000. - Funds may not be used for the following activities: - To reimburse funds for projects already constructed/acquired or projects that will be completed before the passage of the bill. - To pay initial operating expenses or annual recurring costs, including purchases or rentals that are generally considered to be operating and maintenance expenses (unless a CF loan is part of the funding package) - To fund facilities to be used primarily for recreation purposes - To fund facilities to be used primarily for business entrepreneur purposes - Applicants must meet environmental review requirements (i.e. NEPA). - Applicants must complete a separate CF grant application if your proposal is chosen for a CDS award/included in the final bill.
-Note: there are several set-asides within the CF grant program, but Congressionally Directed Spending requests will only be eligible for the general CF Grant program. - For more information on previous grants through this program, Rural Development publishes its grant awards for all programs on its website.
-Once you download the excel spreadsheet, you can filter for just CF Grants.
+However, there are two exceptions: (1) when a Federal source states that it can be used as a match for other Federal Grants and (2) when a Federal source loses its Federal identity -- such as Community Development Block Grant funds that are distributed through a Governor's office (not the CDBG entitlement funding), a CF project using these funds as a part of the capital stack can be used for applicant required contribution. - CDS requests will be considered outside of the CF state allocations.
+Therefore, the sole cap that will determine the maximum grant assistance is the match requirements described above.
+Note, the average CF CDS project size funded in FY24 was \$1,000,000. - While an applicant does not need to have its match in hand at the time of submission, applicants must have their match at the time of obligation.
+If applicants fail to have their match within three years of enactment of the final bill, funds may be swept back into the general CF account. - Funds may not be used for the following activities: - To reimburse funds for projects already constructed/acquired or projects that will be completed before the passage of the bill. - To pay initial operating expenses or annual recurring costs, including purchases or rentals that are generally considered to be operating and maintenance expenses - o (unless a CF loan is part of the funding package) - o To fund facilities to be used primarily for recreational purposes - o To fund facilities to be used primarily for business entrepreneur purposes - Applicants must meet environmental review requirements (i.e. NEPA). - The total project cost, not just the Federal cost-share portion, will be subject to Build America Buy America Act (BABAA) requirements - Applicants must complete a separate CF grant application if your proposal is chosen for a CDS award/included in the final bill.
+Note: there are several set-asides within the CF grant program, but Congressionally Directed Spending requests will only be eligible for the general CF Grant program.

-Rural Development, Distance Learning, Telemedicine, and Broadband Program

-(DLT) grants: This account helps rural communities acquire the technology and training to connect educational and medical professionals with students, teachers, and patients in rural areas.
+Rural Development, Distance Learning, Telemedicine, and Broadband Program (DLT) grants: This account helps rural communities acquire the technology and training to connect educational and medical professionals with students, teachers, and patients in rural areas.
 More information on the program and eligible entities can be found in 7 CFR Part 1734 Subpart A and B.

-The following project and applicant eligibility criteria must be met prior to a Congressionally Directed Spending request being approved:
+The following project and applicant eligibility criteria must be met prior to a CDS request being approved: